 Victor Willis, the naval commander and part-time policeman, was in the news again in January, 2006, after a brief brush with the law.
 Fortunately for Village People fans, Victor rebounded and by 2007, was again touring to celebrate the 30th Anniversary of his initial recordings with Village People.
 July 15th, 2008 saw them perform "Y.M.C.A." during the 7th inning stretch at Major League Baseball's All-Star Game at Yankee Stadium.
 That September, they received a star on The Hollywood Walk Of Fame.

 On August 16th, 2011, Victor Willis filed notices of copyright termination under the 1976 copyright act, which allows recording artists and writers to reclaim their master recordings and publishing rights initially granted to record companies and publishers after 35 years.
+In early March, 2015, Victor Willis prevailed in reclaiming 50 percent of the copyright to many of the group's songs, including "Y.M.C.A.".

 After a successful tour of the UK and Japan in 2011, Village People were slated for shows in the US, Canada, South Africa, Denmark and New Zealand in 2012.
+They continued to tour and still had several shows on their tour schedule across the US for the Spring and Summer of 2015.
+Into 2017, the band was booked in Australia, England, Ireland and America.